 Membership to NextFab state-of-the-art facilities for you and your team.
-We offer dedicated workspace at NextFab’s 2025 Washington Ave. location.
-Plus you’ll gain access to experienced professionals and a community of creative entrepreneurs.
+You’ll gain access to experienced professionals and a community of creative entrepreneurs.

 We invest up to $25k in each venture.
 In addition, we connect you with our network and share additional funding opportunities.
 There’s also opportunity for follow-on funding.

 Workshops on Marketing & Sales, Launching a Crowdfunding Campaign, Product Development, Investment Readiness, IP Protection & Licensing.

 We love helping hardware startups refine initial prototypes and complete product development.
 NextFab provides hands-on technical and business support to help you achieve product-market fit.